talentlessguy/vdom/README.md

   // Generate random number
   const newCounter = parseInt(Math.random() * 10)

-  // Return new app with new prop const newApp = App(newCounter)
+  // Return new state of app with new prop const newApp = App(newCounter)

   // Check for changes and collect patches